'Heartbreak' as Abergavenny Women FC opt to fold

 However, the Monmouthshire club were unable to field a side for games against The New Saints in January in a season in which they lost 16 of their 20 fixtures and were fined for a number of other issues.

-In their statement they claimed. "...we are not all playing under the same rules".
+In their statement they claimed, "...we are not all playing under the same rules."

 The FAW has been contacted for a response.